 This page opens with a short introductory activity that introduces the language modeled in the conversation.
 Students have multiple opportunities to practice the speaking skill, first in a conversation, then in a personalized activity that follows the conversation.
-Students learn communication skills like softening opinions, asking follow-up questions, and explaining reasons.
+Students learn communication skills like paraphrasing to clarify understanding, interrupting politely, or consoling someone.
 Conversation strategies, pronunciation guidance, and useful everyday expressions help students sound more natural.